Skip to Content

 Being run off the road when there was no contact with another vehicle can cause a tricky claims process.

-In many cases, being struck by the vehicle is preferable (when it comes to insurance) than swerving off-road.
+In many cases, being struck by the vehicle is preferable (when it comes to insurance) to swerving off-road.
 That's because swerving involves a lot of unknowns—property and other people, to name a couple.

 Usually, it will be your insurance company that pays for the damage.
 That's because, without contact with the at-fault vehicle, your own collision coverage will come into play (even if the other driver admits fault).